NZF Foundation spent $130k on company run by Winston Peters' lawyer

 QComms also appears to have managed the New Zealand First web platforms.

-The documents obtained by RNZ show New Zealand First paid NationBuilder and Voxara - two American tech companies which run membership and donation systems for political parties.
+The documents obtained by RNZ show New Zealand First paid NationBuilder and Voxara - American tech companies that run membership and donation systems for political parties.

 Voxara and NationBuilder sent multiple invoices to QComms.
 The bills, paid by the foundation, totalled $142,000 over 2018 and 2019.